ArpitPrd/PathPlanning/logs.md

 - we have the paper, look at the paper and make some analysis of how things can be done
 - write a code to implement the energy model of drones
 - understand the code on git

+- setup the matlab for linux machines

+## Day 4

+- think further on the energy idea, try to make a constraint out of it